Andhagan: Casting

 In August 2019, Thiagarajan announced that his son Prashanth would play the protagonist, a pianist.
 He noted that since Prashanth was a trained pianist, this benefited the casting.
 In April 2020, Thiagarajan said there had been discussions with Tabu to reprise her role as the retired actor's wife from Andhadhun, but the actress eventually did not sign on.
 Ramya Krishnan was also considered for the role, but did not join the project.
 That August, Thiagarajan said Yogi Babu would play the "crucial role" of an auto driver, and Karthik had also agreed to join the film.
 In response to reports that Karthik was cast as the retired actor originally played by Anil Dhawan, Thiagarajan said his role had not yet been decided; he expressed his interest in seeing Karthik in the role of the doctor originally played by Zakir Hussain, but Karthik was ultimately confirmed to be cast in Dhawan's role.
 The producers held discussions with Aishwarya Rai Bachchan to play the role earlier offered to Tabu during October 2020, but she did not sign the film.
 In December 2020, Simran was confirmed for that role.

 In January 2021, K. S. Ravikumar was cast in an undisclosed role, later revealed to be the doctor.
 Thiagarajan said casting for the role originally played by Radhika Apte was underway, and the makers were searching for an "established actor" to play the role, though by the time filming began, the role was still not cast.
 On 18 March, it was announced that Priya Anand was cast in the role.
 She sought not to emulate Apte, but give the character her own unique interpretation.
 In the same month Vanitha Vijayakumar joined, playing the role originally played by Ashwini Kalsekar.
 Vanitha had not watched Andhadhun until after she was approached for the role, and chose to act on instinct without being influenced by Kalsekar's performance.
 Manav Vij was initially chosen to reprise his role from Andhadhun as the police inspector, but ultimately did not remain on the project because of delays in the beginning of production.
-In April 2021, Samuthirakani was approached to play the character; despite his busy schedule, he accepted the role.
+P. Samuthirakani was later approached to play the character; despite his busy schedule, he accepted the role.
 The film is the acting debut of Lakshmi Pradeep, a finalist of the fifth season of Star Vijay's Super Singer.
+It is one of the last completed films of Manobala, who died long before the film's release.